U.S. flag

 Diagnosis

-DCX-related disorders are X-linked conditions involving abnormal neuronal migration; they include:
+DCX-related disorders are X-linked disorders involving abnormal neuronal migration observed by brain imaging; they include the following:

 • Subcortical band heterotopia (SBH), primarily in females